mendix/docs/content/appstore/widgets/login-form.md

 ### 1.1 Features

-* Log in from any page in your Mendix application
+* Sign in from any page in your Mendix application
 * Implement a link to open a **Forgot my password** page

 ## 2 Configuration